Faculty

 John B. Chessare, MD, MPH, FACHE

 received a BA in Human Biology from Stanford University in 1976, an MD with honors from the Oregon Health Sciences University in 1980 and an MBA from UMass Amherst in 2006.
-He is a board certified internist and in 2009 was named by the Society of Hospital Medicine as one of 500 inaugural Fellows in Hospital Medicine in recognition of his pioneering work as a practicing hospitalist over the past ten years.
-Since 2001 he has held a number of administrative positions at Palmetto Health in Columbia, SC.
-Currently, Dr. Knight is the Senior Vice-President for Ambulatory Services at Palmetto Health and maintains an intense interest in using modern operations management science to optimize healthcare quality and efficiency.
-Over the last few years, Dr. Knight has been Palmetto Richland's executive champion for the deployment of IHO Variability MethodologyTM services to improve patient flow in collaboration with IHO faculty.
+He is a board certified internist and in 2009 was named by the Society of Hospital Medicine as one of 500 inaugural Fellows in Hospital Medicine in recognition of his pioneering work as a practicing hospitalist.
+He has held a number of administrative positions at Palmetto Health in Columbia, SC and currently works for Coker Group, a national healthcare consulting firm, with offices in Atlanta, Charlotte, Dallas and Philadelphia.
+Dr. Knight is both Senior Vice-President and Chief Medical Officer for Coker Group, where he heads up their Hospital Operations and Strategic Services division.
+In this role, he advises hospitals and healthcare systems on modern hospital operations management principles to include managing patient flow variability through the deployment of IHO’s Variability Methodology.

 Uma Kotagal, MD